Interfacelab/ilab-media-tools/readme.txt

 - Fixed a bug with direct uploads where the cloud storage provider wasn't being saved in the cloud metadata.
 If you run the Verify Library task, Media Cloud will fix the issue with any existing direct uploads in your library.
 - Added paging to the `syncLocal` and `verify` command line commands, ex: `wp mediacloud verify verify.csv --limit=100 --page=1`
+- Fixed Sync Local, Verify Library and Regenerate Thumbnails to work with Imgix enabled.

 = 4.1.4 =